 "I think libraries are the ultimate democratic institution and this is really a wonderful moment," Price said.

 The campaign, chaired by Alison Cormack and Susie Thom, has received contributions ranging from $25 to $1.5 million, according to a statement from the foundation.
 Those who contribute $5,000 or more will be recognized for joining at the "Leadership" level on the donor wall at each of the three libraries.

 The foundation's "Launch our Libraries" campaign will continue until December 2012.

-More information about the fundraising effort is available at www.palf.org.
+For more information about the fundraising effort, visit www.palf.org.